USB dead drop: Background and history

 The Dead Drops project was conceived by Berlin-based conceptual artist Aram Bartholl, a member of New York's F.A.T.
 Lab art and technology collective.
-The first USB dead drop network of five devices was started by Bartholl in October 2010 in Brooklyn, New York City.
-The name comes from the dead drop method of espionage communication.
+The first USB dead drop network of five devices was installed by Bartholl in October 2010 in Brooklyn, New York City.
+The name comes from the dead drop method of communication used in espionage.
 An unrelated system called "deadSwap", in which participants use an SMS gateway to coordinate passing USB memory sticks on to one another, was begun in Germany in 2009.

-Each dead drop is typically installed without any data on the drive, except two files: deaddrops-manifesto.txt, and a readme.txt file explaining the project.
-Although typically found in urban areas embedded in concrete or brick since 2010, installation of USB dead drop into trees and other types of bodies in natural settings has also been mentioned since at least 2013.
-Wireless dead drops such as the 2011 PirateBox, where the user connects to a Wi-Fi hotspot with local storage rather than physically connects to a USB device, have also been created.
+Each dead drop is typically installed without any data except two files: deaddrops-manifesto.txt, and a readme.txt file explaining the project.
+Although typically found in urban areas embedded in concrete or brick, installation of USB dead drops in trees and other organic structures in natural settings have also been observed.
+Wireless dead drops such as the 2011 PirateBox, where the user connects to a Wi-Fi hotspot with network attached storage rather than physically connecting to a USB device, have also been created.